rliang/termedit.nvim/README.md

 # termedit.nvim
 Sets the Neovim host instance as `$EDITOR`.

 ## Summary
 This plugin sets `$EDITOR` to a python script that has the host Neovim instance open its given arguments.
 It's useful mostly for `:term`.

-The script blocks until all given files are closed.
-Then, the active buffer at the time the script was spawned will be switched back to.
-The script can also just be terminated with `^c` as usual.
+The script then blocks until all files opened by the script are closed, or `:TermRelease` is invoked.

+## Commands
+* `TermRelease`: When invoked on a buffer opened through this plugin, has the script exit without waiting for the buffer to be unloaded.

 ## Requirements
 `python3-neovim`